 It might be easy to forget around all these dynamic people and fun games and toys that this is a professional space.
 To that end, we expect our members (students and faculty) to conduct themselves as such.
 In academia, professionalism often breaks down into collegiality and service.

 At TAG, collegiality means being friendly, open, and fair, but respectful of boundaries.
 Service means giving back to the community proactively through both participation in lab culture and conscientious behaviour, engaging in a reciprocal relationship with TAG.
-The lab provides resources to members and strives to guarantee fair compensation, working conditions, and access to opportunities, while individual members contribute their time and participation within their means.
+The lab provides resources to members and strives to provide fair compensation, working conditions, and access to opportunities, while individual members contribute their time and participation within their means.